moveit/moveit.ros.org/documentation/contributing/index.markdown

 # Contributing to MoveIt!

-We want to encourage all MoveIt! users to contribute back to the open source project, whether enhancing documentation, answer user questions, reporting & fixing bugs, reviewing pull requests, or adding new features.
+First off, thank you for considering contributing to MoveIt! - it's people like you that make this motion planning framework such a quality project.
+We want to encourage all MoveIt! users to contribute back to the open source project, whether enhancing documentation, answer user questions, writing blog posts, reporting & fixing bugs, reviewing open pull requests, or adding new features.

+Following these guidelines helps to communicate that you respect the time of the developers managing and developing this open source project.
+In return, we should reciprocate that respect in addressing your issue, assessing changes, and helping you finalize your pull requests.

 ## Enhancing Documentation

 Documentation for the MoveIt! project can be found in two places: in [moveit_tutorials](https://github.com/ros-planning/moveit_tutorials) and on this website.
-Github's popular ``README.md`` files should be mainly used to redirect users to the corresponding Sphinx files and website pages.
+Github's popular ``README.md`` files should be mainly used to redirect users to the corresponding tutorial and website pages.

-### moveit_tutorials
+### Tutorials

-Tutorials are documented as [reStructredText](http://docutils.sourceforge.net/rst.html) files (similar to Markdown) using Sphinx in [moveit_tutorials](https://github.com/ros-planning/moveit_tutorials).
+Tutorials are documented as [reStructredText](http://docutils.sourceforge.net/rst.html) files (similar to Markdown) using Sphinx in the [moveit_tutorials](https://github.com/ros-planning/moveit_tutorials) source repository.
 These tutorials mostly use the PR2 as their example robot and include example source code you can run.
-To edit or add more tutorials, create Github pull requests to that repo and the maintainers will graciously approve your help after review.
+To edit or add more tutorials, create Github pull requests to that repository and the maintainers will graciously approve your help after review.

 ### moveit.ros.org